kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 ## `cloneElement()` of a `PureComponent` child
 This has been a long post, so I'll get right to the point:

-> When cloning a `PureComponent`, the 2nd argument of the `cloneElement()` will always be an object, but no value of that object should be a new object, array, or function.
+> When cloning a `PureComponent`, the 2nd argument of the `cloneElement()` can be a new object, but no value of that object should be a new object, array, or function.

 Below is an example of safe usage:
 ```jsx